xonixx/makesure/README.md

 - Tests coverage is a must.

 ## Omitted features

 - Goals with parameters, like in [just](https://github.com/casey/just#recipe-parameters)
-  - We deliberately don’t support this feature.
+  - We deliberately don't support this feature.
 The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
 This should be much easier for the final user to run a build.
 The other reason is that the idea of goal parameterization doesn't play well with dependencies.
 The tool however has limited parameterization capabilities via `./makesure -D VAR=value`.
 - Includes
   - This is a considerable complication to the tool.
 Also, it makes the build file not self-contained.
 - Shells other from bash/sh
-  - Less portable build
+  - Less portable build.
   - If you need to use, say, python for a goal body, it's unclear why you even need `makesure` at all.
-Besides, you always can just use `python -c "script"`
+Besides, you always can just use `python -c "script"`.
 - Custom own programming language, like `make` has
-  - We think that this would be unjustified complexity
+  - We think that this would be unjustified complexity.
-  - We believe that the power of shell is enough
+  - We believe that the power of shell is enough.
 - parallel execution
   - `makesure` is a task runner, not a full-fledged build tool, like `make`, `ninja` or `bazel`.
 So if you need one, just use a proper build tool of your choice.